VoloshynArtem/moodleChatParser/README.md

 - Saves output in multiple formats (for debugging for now)

 ### Output
 - chat_list.html: Extracted chat section
 - chat_list.json: Full parsed chat
 - new_chat_list.json: Only new messages (compared to last run, may contain multiple items)
+- messageflow
+    - os notifications (only tested with KDE Plasma for now)
+    - discord notifications with webhooks
 - ... more to come